 Quitting smoking may be one of the most challenging things a long-time smoker can do.
-Electronic cigarettes, invented in Beijing in 2003, are a tool that has helped many people quit smoking.
+Electronic cigarettes, invented in Beijing in 2003, have become a tool that many former smokers believe helped them quit smoking.
 Of course, as a new tool, people wonder about the risks of using electronic cigarettes, which has spiraled into huge debates regarding the safety of e-cigs and their true ability to help smokers quit.
 This has led to a bit of fear and uncertainty among smokers considering making the switch to vaping, which has in turn raised a ton of questions regarding whether or not there are any positive benefits.
 We’re here to answer those questions in an effort to help smokers feel confident that they are making an informed decision when making the switching to vaping.

 Do Electronic Cigarettes Really Work to Reduce Smoking?